MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/bcrps.md

 #### Q3 Can I change the baseline date?

-No, the baseline date in this report is static and cannot be changed at this time.
+No, the baseline date of January to February 2020 in this report is static and cannot be changed at this time.

+#### Q4 Which Microsoft 365 customers are eligible to see the report?

+All Microsoft 365 customers with at least 100 active Exchange Online users can see the report when they register for the Productivity Score preview.